Teacher Education Program (Elementary)

 The program is intended to help prospective teachers attain the professional

-of the program, students will be recommended to the BCCT for
+of the program, students will be recommended to the Ministry of Education for

-professional certification and will receive a Certificate in Teacher Education
+professional certification through the Teacher Regulation Branch and will receive a certificate in Teacher Education

 It is anticipated that professional development

-for a secondary module will be added in July 2010, pending external and
+for a secondary module will be added in July 2014, pending internal approvals.

 Mission statement of the UFV Teacher